eabili0/planning-poker/README.md

 # run

-Simply run `docker compose up -d`, this should launch the website behind port `80` by default.
+Simply run `docker compose up -d`, this should launch the HTTP website behind port `80` by default.

+HTTPS website will be available at port `443` with a self-signed certificate.

+If you wish to provide a Trusted SSL Certificate, simply map to your docker container the folder `/opt/tls` with the following contents:

+- `/opt/tls/server.crt`: the trusted certificate;
+- `/opt/tls/server.key`: the trusted certificate's key;

 # how-to-contribute